toann1980/SyncDog/README.md

   <img src="UI/syncdog-full.svg" alt="SyncDog Logo" height="512" style="width:auto;">
 </p>

 SyncDog is a tool for automatically synchronizing files between two directories.
 It supports multiple synchronization modes, including mirroring and directional syncs.
+SyncDog uses Watchdog to monitor directories and BSDiff4 to patch changes to files.

 ## Table of Contents